harp-tech/device.hobgoblin/README.md

 # Harp Hobgoblin

-This repository contains the device metadata, firmware and high-level interface to the Hobgoblin device.
+A simple multi-purpose device for learning the basics of the Harp standard.
+Although the repository contains working device metadata, firmware and high-level interface, the Harp Hobgoblin device is made to be adapted and modified for a variety of purposes.

 Below are simple getting started instructions for maintainers to create a new device using the automatic code generators.

 ## Editing device metadata